 As you can see, your AC capacitor replacement cost is a lot less than evaporator coil replacement or AC compressor repair.
 If you have a refrigerant leak, the cost of refrigerant reclamation and restoring refrigerant levels will vary greatly based on the type of refrigerant your unit uses.
 A smart thermostat will be on the higher end of the thermostat replacement scale but can pay for itself in energy cost savings over time.

-Be Prepared for the AC Repair or AC Replacement Conversation
+Be prepared for the AC repair or AC replacement conversation

+AC replacement costs may sound like a lot upfront, but getting a new AC unit might be more cost-effective in the long run.
 If you have an older HVAC system or you’re spending more money on more frequent repairs, it may be time to consider HVAC system replacement.
 To get the most out of a new AC unit, you’ll want to consider replacing your furnace at the same time.

-A matched system runs more efficiently and may be eligible for offers to help offset the cost of replacing an older system.
-With all the federal tax credits, state rebates, and utility rebates, there’s never been a better time to upgrade your HVAC system.
+matched system runs more efficiently and may be eligible for offers to help offset the cost of replacing an older system.
+Learn more about how to make a smart decision in our Repair or Replace Guide

 If this is the first time you’ve had to schedule AC repair, you may not have a favorite HVAC company saved in your contacts.
-If you’re a new homeowner or new to the area, you’ll find some helpful tips in our blog How to Find the Best HVAC Service Near Me.
+If you’re a new homeowner or new to the area, you’ll find some helpful tips in our blog How to Find the Best HVAC Service Near Me

 Get tips on what to look for and what to watch out for when hiring an air conditioning repair service.